sgorgun/entity-framework-shop-reports/README.md

 Implement the [GetFullProductReport](ShopReports/Services/ProductReportService.cs#L28) method of the *ProductReportService* class:
 * The method must return an instance of the [FullProductReport](ShopReports/Reports/FullProductReport.cs) class.
-* A report must contain all products sorted by a product title (descending).
+* A report must contain all products sorted by a product title.
 * Each report line must have a product title identifier, product title, product category identifier, manufacturer name, unit price and a product category name.